Bicycling Sardinia - Alghero to Cagliari

 Daily DistanceDaily average 65 - 70 km (40 - 43 miles)

-Rating401 Rolling terrain along the coast with more challenging climbs as we cross the island from west to east.
+Rating401 Rolling terrain along the coast with more sustained climbs on the days we cross the island from west to east.
+Grades are quite gentle, rarely, if ever, above 8 percent.

 TermsTerms & Conditions